igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 # I2C modules #                        {#AdvancedI2c}

-There two modules providing different interfaces to the two-wire serial interface (TWI) hardware of the Arduino Uno (ATmega328) and Arduino Mega (ATmega2560).
+There are two modules providing different interfaces to the two-wire serial interface (TWI) hardware of the Arduino Uno (ATmega328) and Arduino Mega (ATmega2560).
 These modules provide a high-level interface to I2C protocol communications.
 There are two different modules corresponding to the role within the I2C protocol that your application will use:  if your application functions as an I2C "Master", use